Been a Son: Music

+Lyrics

 "Been a Son" represents one of Cobain's earliest commentaries on the issues of sex and gender.
 In his 1993 biography Come As You Are: The Story of Nirvana, Michael Azerrad described "the instantly catchy" song as being about "the plight of a girl whose parents would have preferred a boy."
-Jenn Pelly of Pitchfork described it as "a comment on how patriarchy sees women as second-class citizens, on how it dictates what it thinks women should be."
+Pitchfork's Jenn Pelly described it as "a comment on how patriarchy sees women as second-class citizens, on how it dictates what it thinks women should be."

-Reception
+Release and reception

 "Been a Son" has been cited as one of the earliest examples of Nirvana's more melodic direction following the release of their 1989 debut album, Bleach.
 As author Chuck Crisafulli noted, Cobain suppressed his pop influences during the band's earliest years, but after the release of Bleach, he became more outspoken and confident about professing his love of John Lennon and the Beatles during interviews.
 Fisk, who produced the first version of the song, said that the recording featured "Total Lennon harmonies, right out of Rubber Soul".
 Azerrad wrote that Cobain's vocals were "draped in most un-Sub Pop-like harmonies", a reference to Nirvana's then-record label, best known for their heavier grunge sound that defined most of Bleach, with the exception of "About a Girl".
 English musician Tim Arnold described the song as part of Nirvana's post-Bleach "political thrust to the top of the charts."

 In his review of Incesticide for AllMusic, Stephen Thomas Erlewine cited "the terrific forgotten indie pop tune 'Been a Son'" as one of the compilation's highlights.

-In 2015, Rolling Stone named "Been a Son" the 23rd best Nirvana song in their No Apologies: All 102 Nirvana Songs Ranked list.
-In 2019, The Guardian ranked it at number 11 on their list of Nirvana's 20 greatest songs.
+In 2015, Rolling Stone named "Been a Son" the 23rd best Nirvana song in their "No Apologies: All 102 Nirvana Songs Ranked" list.
+In 2019, The Guardian ranked it at number 11 on their list of "Nirvana's 20 greatest songs".
+The A.V.
+Club ranked it at number 14 on their list of Nirvana's "30 greatest songs" in 2023.